adithyab94/ibms/soc_estimation/README.md

-# Ip0355
+# SOC Estimation of a lithium-ion battery using tf-lite micro

-## SOC Estimation of a lithium-ion battery using tf-lite micro
+## Intro

 The objective of this project is to convert the LSTM model to tensorflow lite for microcontroller format and deploy it to the ESP32-Ethernet-Kit to estimate state of charge of a lithium battery